Mimoja/WebKitBugsAAS2/README.md

 # WebKitBugsAAS2
-Rewrite of Webkit.abfackeln.jetzt in go
+Rewrite of WebKit.abfackeln.jetzt in go